- Too much weight gain

 Fats and oils

-You need some fat in your diet for you and the growing baby.
+You need some fat in your diet for you and your growing baby.
 Fats provide long-term energy for growth and are needed for brain development.

 Women with special diet needs should plan their meals carefully to make sure they get the nutrition they need.
-Talk to your doctor, nurse, or a dietitian if you have a special diet, such as:
+Talk to your health care provider or a dietitian if you have a special diet, such as:

 Fluids and Vitamins

 Pregnant women should also drink plenty of fluids.
 Avoid drinks with caffeine and sugar.
-Ask your doctor how much fluid you should get each day.
+Ask your provider how much fluid you should get each day.

 You should also take a prenatal vitamin that has folic acid, iron, and the other vitamins and minerals that all women need.
 Your doctor may give you a prescription for vitamins.
 You can also get prenatal vitamins over the counter.

 Though no one knows why, many pregnant women have cravings for certain foods.
 It may be because of hormone changes.
-It will often pass after the first 3 months.
+These cravings will often pass after the first 3 months.

 As long as you are getting all the nutrients you need for you and your baby, it is fine to have some of the foods you crave every now and then.

-Sometimes, pregnant women will get strange cravings for things that are not food.
-This is called pica, and may be caused by too little iron in the blood.
-If you crave non-foods like dirt, clay, laundry detergent, or ice chips, let your doctor know.
-You may have anemia (too little iron) and need an iron supplement.
+Sometimes, pregnant women will get strange cravings for things that are not food, such as dirt, clay, laundry detergent, or ice chips.
+This is called pica, and it may be caused by too little iron in the blood, which leads to anemia.
+Let your health care provider know if you have these cravings.

 - Review date: